Law school in the United States: Women

 The difficulty for women law students was further aggravated by the fact that courts did not allow women to be admitted as lawyers, as demonstrated in the famous case involving Myra Bradwell as the plaintiff in Bradwell v.
 Illinois (1870).
 The federal courts were subsequently opened to women in 1878 due to a successful campaign by Belva Ann Lockwood.

-The elite law schools remained closed to women for a while after.
-Pushed by the suffragist movement for women, Harvard Law School started considering admitting women in 1899 but without success.
+Elite law schools remained closed to women for a while after.

+Spurred by the suffragist movement for women, Harvard Law School started considering admitting women in 1899 but without success.
 Partly in response to the pressures of the suffragist movement and the unwillingness of elite law schools to open their doors, "in 1908, Portia Law School was founded in Boston" which later became the New England School of Law and was the only law school at the time with "an all women student body".
 In 1915, due to Harvard's continued refusal to admit women, the Cambridge Law School for Women was established as an alternative to elite law schools, and was to be "as nearly as possible a replica of the Harvard Law School as is possible to make it."
 World War I encouraged the movement toward admitting women to law schools, and in 1918, Fordham Law School and Yale Law School started admitting women.
 Northeastern University School of Law, at the time a YMCA institution, started admitting women in 1923.
-Harvard Law School did not admit women until 1950.
-In 1966, Notre Dame Law School started admitting women.
+Harvard Law School did not admit women until 1950, and Notre Dame Law School.

+Black women faced far greater barriers to entry into law than white women.
+As of 1940, there were a hundred times as many white women practicing law in the United States as Black women, although the profession remained over 97% white men.
+At that time, 4,146 white women practiced law (2.3% of all lawyers), along with 1,013 Black men (0.6%), and just 39 Black women in the entire country out of a total of over 177,000.

-Despite all of these advances, "[i]n 1963, women had comprised only 2.7 percent of the profession.
+In spite of advances in admission to elite law schools in the mid-twentieth century, "[i]n 1963, women had comprised only 2.7 percent of the profession.
 In the academic year 1969–70, only 6.35 percent of the degree candidates at law school were women."
 A prevalent attitude has been mentioned several times by Hillary Clinton, who recalled that she had been accepted at Harvard Law School in 1969 but had been repelled by a professor who told her at a student-recruitment party, "we don't need any more women at Harvard."
 (She went to Yale Law School instead.)
 Attendance of women at law schools did however improve significantly in the next 10-year period.
 "In 1968, 3,704 of the 62,000 law students in approved schools were women; by 1979, there were 37,534 women out of 117,279 students in approved schools" although still represented in larger proportions in less elite law schools.
-In 2016, the number of women enrolled in ABA-approved law schools reached the majority (50.09%), with female students being 55,766 of the total 111,327.